3. What are the major uses of PPPs?

 The PPP for GDP covers both final consumption expenditure (household and government) and gross capital formation.
 The PPP for actual individual consumption covers all households consumption expenditure and that part of government final expenditure which covers services it supplies to individual households, for example housing, health, education, social protection etc ... (in other words, it does not include government final expenditure on those services it supplies to household collectively such as defence, police, environment protection ...).
 The PPP for Household Final Consumption (or Private Consumption) covers the expenditure by households on individual consumption of goods and services, including those sold at prices that are not economically significant.
 If you need more detailed definitions, you can refer to the glossary of the PPP Methodological Manual.

-Monthly comparative price levels are defined as the ratios of PPPs for private final consumption expenditure to exchange rates.
+Monthly comparative price levels are defined as the ratios of PPPs for private final consumption expenditure to exchange rates and are presented in a format of a table.
 The monthly PPPs used to derive the table are OECD estimates.
 The table is to be read vertically.
 Each column shows the number of specified monetary units needed in each of the countries listed to buy the same representative basket of consumer goods and services.
 In each case the representative basket costs a hundred units in the country whose currency is specified.
 Let’s take an example.
 If you are a Canadian citizen and you want to know the price level in Canada when compared to other countries, you have to look at the column Canada, where the price level is set at 100 for the whole column.
 If you have 120 for Finland, it means that the price level in Finland is 20% higher than in Canada.
 It means that you would spend 120 dollars in Finland to buy the same basket of goods and services when you spend 100 in Canada.

 The monthly comparative price levels are released every month.
 See the release dates.